Mute (2018 film): Plot

-Naadirah shows up at Leo's apartment and attempts to tell him about something important.
-Leo shows her an elaborate bed he has been carving as a present for her.
-Naadirah is overcome with emotion and they have sex.
-Elsewhere, Maksim's mobsters meet two American surgeons, Cactus Bill and Duck, who run a black-market clinic.
-Bill desperately wants to leave Berlin and has pressed Maksim to provide forged documents for him and his young daughter, Josie.
-Duck, however, enjoys living in Berlin and runs a side business where he installs implants and performs cybernetic surgery.
+At Leo's apartment, Naadirah attempts to tell him something important but is distracted when Leo shows her a bed he has been carving as a present for her.
+Moved, Naadirah has sex with him.
+Elsewhere, Maksim's mobsters meet American surgeons Cactus Bill and Duck, who run a black-market clinic.
+Bill pressed Maksim to provide forged documents to leave Berlin with his daughter Josie.
+Duck, however, enjoys Berlin and runs a cybernetic surgery side business.